sheagcraig/yo/README.md

 Test all notifications prior to delivery, as the maximum line-length of characters differs for the title, subtitle, and info fields, which in turn can be compressed even shorter when the length of the action or cancel buttons grows beyond 8 characters.

+For environments where `yo.app` is not available in it's standard install location of `/Applications/Utilities/`, you can pass the `--yo-bin` argument with the absolute path to your environments' `yo.app/Contents/MacOS/yo` binary.

 This notification demonstrates the available content areas.
 Not all of these are required!
 ![Yo example](https://github.com/sheagcraig/yo/blob/testing/docs/NotificationAreas.png?raw=true)